Fibonaccigirly/New-Classrooms/README.md

 **Expected Behavior:** There should be a straightforward way to unselect dates.

-**Actual Behavior:** No simple method is provided to unselect dates; refreshing the page seems to be the only solution.
+**Actual Behavior:** No simple method is provided to unselect dates; either selecting additional days or refreshing the page works

 ---